linode/docs/docs/guides/development/javascript/javascript-base-64-decode/index.md

 ## What Are the Limitations of Base64 Code?

 Unfortunately, there are also some drawbacks to Base64 encoding, mainly involving performance.
-Here are some of the disadvantages of Base64:
+Following are some of the disadvantages of Base64:

 - It increases the size of the file and the amount of data to transfer.
 Most files increase in size by about 30 to 35% depending on the amount of padding.
 If a large amount of Base64 data is included, additional fetch operations might be required.
 - It requires extra time and processing power to encode and decode the content.